rune-b/hotac-index/index.md

-This is an attempt to collect links to all the various content that have been created for the *Heroes of the Aturi Cluster* campaign for *X-Wing*.
+This is an attempt to collect links to all the various content that have been created for the *Heroes of the Aturi Cluster* campaign for *X-Wing* by Josh Derksen.

 If you find any errors, or have suggestions for content to be added, please report it [here](https://github.com/rune-b/hotac-index/issues)